xtaci/kcptun/README.md

    - Decrease `-parityshard` to reduce bandwidth overhead if the network quality is good.
 3. **Disable FEC**: Set `--parityshard 0` to disable Forward Error Correction.
 This saves CPU and bandwidth but reduces reliability on unstable networks.

+**Long-Distance Communication:**
+In long-distance communication (e.g., cross-continent), the Round-Trip Time (RTT) is high.
+If a packet is lost, waiting for retransmission (RTO) incurs a significant latency penalty.
+FEC allows the receiver to reconstruct lost packets immediately without waiting for retransmission, making it highly effective for reducing latency in high-RTT environments.

 ![FEC](assets/FEC.png)

 #### DSCP